Kha-kis/qbitunregistered/README.md

 - Checks all torrents in qBittorrent for tracker status messages.
 - Adds tags to torrents that have unregistered tracker messages.
-- Validates if cross-seeding is taking place and tags seperatly
+- Validates if unregistered torrents are cross-seeding tags them separately.
 - Customizable through a config file.
 - Option for a dry run to see what actions the script will perform without making changes.